By Young Americans Insurance Editorial Team

 Checklist Before You Buy

-Before accepting any “first month free” or “no deposit” offer, compare the offer against a regular policy payment plan.
-The better deal is the one that gives you the right protection at the lowest total cost you can reliably pay.
+Before accepting any “first month free,” “no deposit,” or low-down-payment offer, compare the offer against a regular policy payment plan.
+The better deal is the policy that gives you the right protection at the lowest total cost you can reliably pay.

 Ask these questions before signing